-The Student Ambassadors of the McDonell Area Catholic Schools (MACS) has been in existence since the 2005-2006 school year.
-It was developed by volunteer parent, Mary Jacobson who wanted to provide service opportunities and training in areas of leadership, hospitality, mentoring, and team-building.
-These opportunities have nurtured personal growth in grades 7-12 students.
+The Student Ambassador Program of the McDonell Area Catholic Schools (MACS) has been in existence since the 2005-06 school year.
+It was developed by volunteer parent, Mary Jacobson who had a desire to provide service opportunities and training in areas of leadership, hospitality, mentoring, and team-building.

-The mission of the program is "to promote leadership, team-building skills, service mindedness, and personal growth" in the ambassadors but it much more.
+The mission of the program is to promote leadership, team-building skills, service mindedness, and personal growth in the ambassadors but the program is so much more.
 It is identifying the needs of many in the community and reaching out to satisfy those needs respectfully, compassionately and unselfishly.
-Through their works of charity and service, these students gain confidence, knowledge and leadership skills that they take into their adult lives; regardless of direction they take in life.
-These are skills they will continue to use in their schools, in their workplace, in their churches, in their homes, and in their communities.
+Through their works of charity and service, these students gain confidence, knowledge and leadership skills to take into their adult lives; regardless of their life direction.
+These are skills they will continue to use in their schools, workplace, churches, homes and in their communities.
 In achieving their mission, those they serve are the beneficiaries and, while they grow in personal development, the students are also the beneficiaries of their own works.

 The global pandemic during the 2020-21 school-year provides uncertainty and challenges in all disciplines of the school, including in serving others.
 While many of the typical ambassador activities may be suspended until it is safe to do so, many other needs have emerged, making it even more important to join the student ambassador program.